sharovatov/teamlead/articles/happiness.md

 Here’s [an article to read](https://hackernoon.com/code-review-its-bad-expensive-and-ineffective-in-most-cases).

-Simple advice: think what behaviours your process activities encourage in developers.
+**Advice**: think what behaviours your process activities encourage in developers.
 Are they really encouraged to collaborate (as in pair/ensemble programming) or are they encouraged to frown upon results of each other work (as in code review)?

 **4. Boredom**